xiaoguaishou0202yy/2024_Endangered-Species-US/README.md

        Organize this data into two CSV files:
        1. Species lists in each state, including detailed information like Scientific Name, Common Name, Status...
        2. Number of species in each group based on states

-    4.

-    7. Overview: Introduction and supplementary text on the background description and user guideline
+    3. Overview: Introduction and supplementary text on the background description and user guideline
-    8. Legend: Use different colors to visualize habitats of species of different status and/or family
+    4. Legend: Use different colors to visualize habitats of species of different status and/or family
-    9. Statistics: Display statistics in the form of charts such as bar charts, pie charts, etc: https://ecos.fws.gov/ecp/report/boxscore
-    10. Pictures: Design the user interface and add some pictures of specific endangered species
+    5. Statistics: Create a bar chart displaying the number of endangered species in each state.

  3. Interaction
     1. Introduction Panel: Overlay: Show intro info
     2. Query Panel: Filter: Status and Family.